Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

-parCompanyPrefix | No       | Prefix value which will be prepended to all resource names. parHubNetworkName | No       | Prefix Used for Hub Network. parHubNetworkAddressPrefix | No       | The IP address range for all virtual networks to use. parSubnets     | No       | The name and IP address range for each subnet in the virtual networks. parDnsServerIps | No       | Array of DNS Server IP addresses for VNet. parPublicIpSku | No       | Public IP Address SKU. parPublicIpPrefix | No       | Optional Prefix for Public IPs.
+parCompanyPrefix | No       | Prefix value which will be prepended to all resource names. parHubNetworkName | No       | Prefix Used for Hub Network. parHubNetworkAddressPrefix | No       | The IP address range for all virtual networks to use. parSubnets     | No       | The name, IP address range, network security group and route table for each subnet in the virtual networks. parDnsServerIps | No       | Array of DNS Server IP addresses for VNet. parPublicIpSku | No       | Public IP Address SKU. parPublicIpPrefix | No       | Optional Prefix for Public IPs.
 Include a succedent dash if required.
 Example: prefix-